AdrianFarmadin/provider-vault/README.md

 # Provider Vault

+> :warning: Work in progress.
+No stable release!

 `provider-vault` is a [Crossplane](https://crossplane.io/) provider that is built using [Upjet](https://github.com/upbound/upjet) code generation tools and exposes XRM-conformant managed resources for the